StatCan/aaw/docs/dev/getting started/vm.md

 ## Getting your VM Created

 You will need to create a Jira issue to get your VM created.
 Use [this issue](https://jirab.statcan.ca/browse/CLOUD-9807)(open link on work laptop) as a template.
-Note that the W Number in the JIRA issue stands for the Workload ID which you need to provide for billing of your project.
+Note that the WID Number in the JIRA issue stands for the Workload ID which you need to provide for billing of your project.

 <!-- prettier-ignore -->
 !!!
 Caution